mojaloop/documentation-artifacts/presentations/April 2020 Community Event/readme.md

 # **PI 10 Mojaloop Community Event Agenda**

+Please reivew some relevant links:

-Pre-Read Materials are located here.
+* Pre-Read Materials are located [here](./Pre_Read)

-Speaker prep information located here.
+* Speaker prep information and [template](./Mojaloop%20PPT%20TEMPLATE.pptx)

-Presentation decks can be found by clicking on the presentation session.
+* Presentation decks can be found by clicking on the presentation session.

 |            |          |          |                                                          |                                                                                                                                                                                                  |           |                                                                      |
 |------------|----------|----------|----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|----------------------------------------------------------------------|